 The SJC found that, under M.G.L. c.
-90, §34A, PIP benefits under a motor vehicle policy cover medical expenses in excess of \$2,000 only if medical expenses are not covered by a health coverage policy.
-It held that when a health insurance carrier defers coverage on the ground that MedPay benefits exist and that a clause in its contract permits it to do so in light of the existence of such other insurance, the motor vehicle insurer must pay those expenses from the Med-
+90, §34A, PIP benefits under a motor vehicle policy cover medical expenses in excess of \$2,000 only if the medical expenses are not covered by a health coverage policy.
+It held that when a health insurance carrier defers coverage on the ground that MedPay benefits exist and that a clause in its contract permits it to do so in light of the existence of such other insurance, the motor vehicle insurer must pay those expenses from the MedPay benefits, rather than from the PIP benefits.
+Id. at 395.
+The SJC acknowledged that this holding was consistent with the Division's position, previously announced in Bulletin No. 90-02.